christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 #### NPAuth Input

-The input to this smart can be explain as the following:
+The input to this smart can be explained as the following:

 ```
 AccessRequests =